 You can set the priority for the host in the cluster as follows:

 The lowest priority is

 By default, the master and replica are kept in sync by syncing the Write-Ahead Log (WAL) (the parameter

 synchronous_commit = on).
 However, there's a delay between WAL delivery and applying it to the synchronous replica.
 During that delay, the synchronous replica may have data that's out-of-sync with the master.

 If you want to ensure ongoing consistency of data reads between the master and synchronous replica, specify, in the cluster settings, the

 synchronous_commit = remote_apply parameter.
 With this parameter value, a data write is not considered successful until the synchronous replica applies the changes from the delivered WAL.
-At this sync level, the read operation performed on the master and on the synchronous replica returns the same result after confirming the transaction.
+At this sync level, the read operation performed on the master and on the synchronous replica after confirming the transaction returns the same result.

-AUTOCOMMIT mode enabled, the performance of this kind of cluster can significantly drop.
-To achieve maximum performance/, we recommended writing to multiple threads where possible, disable AUTOCOMMIT, and group requests into transactions.
+AUTOCOMMIT mode enabled, the performance of such a cluster can significantly drop.
+To achieve maximum performance, we recommended that you write to multiple threads where possible, disable AUTOCOMMIT, and group requests into transactions.